 As we did in the first round, we seeded the second round and now ask our communities to join us in funding these organizations.

-We’re in a rapid response phase in addressing the pandemic and as before, our goal is to distribute $100,000 across these organizations and to close out this funding round within three to four weeks.
+We’re in a rapid response phase in addressing the pandemic, and as before, our goal is to distribute $100,000 across these organizations and close out this funding round within three to four weeks.

 Our role in providing immediate funding during this phase and supporting #TogetherMV efforts have dominated our activities.
 But, we also recognized the need to provide additional flexibility to our grantees.